Summer fellowships will be advertised in spring 2021.

 Fellows will be joining a community of more than 50 other scholars who have now held fellowships of various kinds over the past three years of the Programme (for the full list see (https://georgianpapersprogramme.com/fellowships/full_list_fellows/).
 In addition we have a network of more than 450 following the project in the King’s Friends Network.
 As cataloguing and research are proceeding in parallel, the findings of our fellows are of vital importance to the Archives team, and to the Digital Humanists creating metadata and overseeing transcription for searchability.
 We would therefore expect the successful candidate to:

-- present their research project at one of the GPP coffee mornings held at King’s College London or Windsor in which our researchers share their objectives and plans with the GPP community
+- present their research project at one of the GPP coffee mornings held at King’s College London/online in which our researchers share their objectives and plans with the GPP community

 - consider presenting their research once more advanced at a GPP panel at suitable conferences/ workshops